exowanderer/WikidataChat/README.md

   wdchat
 ```

-This will deploy the UI to `localhost:8000`, allowing local access to the WikidataQAChat interface.
+This will deploy the UI to `localhost:8000`, allowing local access to the WikidataChat interface.

 ## Usage
-After installation, access the WikidataQAChat through your web browser by navigating to `localhost:8000`.
+After installation, access the WikidataChat through your web browser by navigating to `localhost:8000`.
 If deployed on an internet-accessible server, the interface can be accessed from the respective web address, providing a seamless experience for asking questions and receiving answers.

 The UI and Haystack functionality were developed with colleagues from Wikimedia Deutschland
 - [Haystack Pipeline: rti](https://github.com/rti/gbnc/)